LiuXYh/UpSetVP/README.md

 ## References

+Conway J R, Lex A, Gehlenborg N. UpSetR: an R package for the visualization of intersecting sets and their properties.
+Bioinformatics, 2017, 33(18): 2938-2940.
 Gong S, Feng B, Jian S P, et al. Elevation Matters More than Season in Shaping the Heterogeneity of Soil and Root Associated Ectomycorrhizal Fungal Community.
 Microbiology spectrum, 2022, 10(1): e01950-21.
+Lai J, Zou Y, Zhang J, et al. Generalizing hierarchical and variation partitioning in multiple regression and canonical analyses using the rdacca. hp R package.
+Methods in Ecology and Evolution, 2022.
+Lex A, Gehlenborg N, Strobelt H, et al. UpSet: visualization of intersecting sets.
+IEEE transactions on visualization and computer graphics, 2014, 20(12): 1983-1992.